 Donations in any amount will be accepted at the register through Thanksgiving.
 After Thanksgiving, we will continue to take donations for the Sunshine Division through December 31, which will help to provide food for their programs throughout the next year.

-Zupan’s Markets is proud to have partnered with the Portland Police Bureau Sunshine Division for over 26 years, helping to provide year-round food donations.
-In addition, 14 years ago the Thanksgiving Food Box Program was established to provide local families with a Thanksgiving meal.
+Zupan’s Markets is proud to have partnered with the Sunshine Division for over 27 years, helping to provide year-round food donations.
+In addition, 15 years ago the Thanksgiving Food Box Program was established to provide local families with a Thanksgiving meal.
 This program is funded solely by Zupan’s Markets and would not exist without the donations from Zupan’s customers and associates.
-Food for the boxes is purchased by Zupan’s Markets and packed on the Monday before Thanksgiving by Zupan’s associates.
-Due to COVID-19 this year, boxes will be packed and distributed solely by the Sunshine Division staff.
+Food for the boxes is purchased by Zupan’s Markets and packed on the Friday before Thanksgiving by Zupan’s associates.